Mailman (City Letter Carrier)

 Hi A month ago i bidded on a route and i got the news that i got it.
 I started working in the route and then i hear that someone else posted for the position also and that he had more seniority than I. I am ask to give him the route

-Asked by William over 7 years ago
+Asked by William almost 8 years ago

 It should be a very straightforward process as to who is awarded an assignment.
 Seniority is usually the main determining factor.
 In your case I don't know why they would say you won the bid and then later say someone higher in seniority bid for it.
 I would ask to see evidence of the bid and that it was submitted in time by the person with more seniority than you.
 I've never seen this conflict happen before where I work.
 If you can bid for other offices in your city I thought the process was fully automated.
 I am not sure what advice to give you.
 A union shop steward may be able to help you but maybe they are involved in person with higher seniority get assigned to the route that you got.